Ferlab-Ste-Justine/terraform-openstack-postgres-server/README.md

   - **master_start_timeout**: Amount of time (in seconds) a failing master has to recover before patroni demotes it as leader.
   - **master_stop_timeout**: Amount of time (in seconds) patroni will wait after a shutdown trigger before sending SIGKILL to the postgres server it manages.
   - **watchdog_safety_margin**: Safety margin before leader lock ttl expire where watchdown will force master shutdown to prevent split brain.
 See documentation for usager: https://patroni.readthedocs.io/en/latest/watchdog.html
+  - **is_synchronous**: Boolean indicating whether synchronous synchronization should be used between the leader and the replicas.
+  - **synchronous_settings**: Settings if the synchronization is synchronous.
+It has the following keys:
+    - **strict**: Boolean indicating whether the synchronous synchronization is strict or not.
-  - **synchronous_node_count**: Number of additional nodes a transaction commit should be writen to in addition to the master to report a success.
+    - **synchronous_node_count**: Number of additional nodes a transaction commit should be writen to in addition to the leader to report a success.
+  - **asynchronous_settings**: Settings if the synchronization is asynchronous.
+It has the following keys:
+    - **maximum_lag_on_failover**: Maximum WAL lag in bytes a replica is allowed to have in order to be considered for leadership when cluster leadership is lost.
   - **client_certificate**: Client certificate signed with the postgres CA that patroni will use to authentify itself to patroni endpoints of the cluster.
   - **client_key**: Client key used to sign the certificate
 - **chrony**: Optional chrony configuration for when you need a more fine-grained ntp setup on your vm.
 It is an object with the following fields: